scrapy/scrapyd-client/README.rst

    scrapyd-deploy <target> -p <project> --version <version>

-The version must be comparable with LooseVersion_.
+The version must be comparable with `Version <https://github.com/scrapy/scrapyd/issues/426>`__.
 Scrapyd will use the greatest version unless specified.

 If you use Mercurial or Git, you can use ``HG`` or ``GIT`` respectively as the argument supplied to ``--version`` to use the current revision as the version.
 You can save yourself having to specify